Aziz Bagh

-This magnificent heritage building is the pride of Hyderabad.
-Zaheer U. Ahmed currently lives in Naperville, USA and regularly comes back home.
-He has written a book called, “Aziz Bagh, Heritage Of Culture”, published by Amazon.

 Aziz Bagh is a landmark in the Noorkhan Bazar area of the Old City area of Hyderabad.
 Its south-facing facade includes a portico with Ionic columns and also shows Gothic Revival influences.
 The interior features polished marble flooring and a collection of Deccani-Islamic heirlooms.
 The property and surrounding compound cover around 3 acres.

 In 2013 it was designated a heritage structure by Hyderabad's Municipal Administration and Urban Development (MA&UD) agency, along with 14 other structures, upon recommendation by the Heritage Conservation Commission of the Hyderabad Metropolitan Development Authority.